Joseph Saidu Momoh

+Momoh was a member of the Limba ethnic group and briefly began a career in civil service before joining the military in 1958.
+Following the rise to power of Siaka Stevens, Momoh was appointed force commander in 1971, promoted to major-general in 1983, and became the secretary general of the country's sole legal party, the All People's Congress in 1985.

+Stevens' retired later that year, and was succeeded by Momoh after a presidential election with himself as the only candidate.
+He inherited a deteriorating economy, but made significant improvements in combatting corruption.
+In foreign policy, he enjoyed positive relations with the United States and the United Kingdom.
+In 1991, the Revolutionary United Front (RUF) rebel group incited the Sierra Leone Civil War with the goal of overthrowing him.
+Later that year, he introduced a new constitution allowing for a multiparty system.
+Despite this, he was overthrown in a coup d'état the following year led by Valentine Strasser, who cited his government's unpaid salaries and poor logistical supply to frontline soldiers fighting against the RUF as motives.
+He fled into exile in Guinea, where he died in 2003, one year after the end of the war.

-Early life and education
+Early life

 Joseph Saidu Momoh was born on January 26, 1937, in Binkolo, Bombali District in the Northern Province of British Sierra Leone to Limba parents.
 In the early 1940s, his family moved to Freetown, ultimately settling in Wilberforce.
 His family were Christians.

 From 1951 to 1955, he was educated at the West African Methodist Collegiate School.
 Momoh was very athletic and enjoyed playing tennis, basketball and volleyball.
 He played competitive football for the Young Stars FC at Makeni and Blackpool FC.

 He completed his education at the Government Clerks School, Technical Institute.

 Career

 Civil service

 In 1956, Momoh worked as third grade clerk in Sierra Leone's civil service.
 He resigned from this position in 1958 in order to join the armed forces.

 Military career

 Momoh's military career began in 1958, when he enlisted in the Royal West African Frontier Force (RWAFF) as a private.
 He trained at the Regular Officers Training School in Ghana and the Nigerian Military Training Academy.
 He then travelled to the United Kingdom to train at the School of Infantry at Hythe and the Mons Officer Cadet School in Aldershot.

 He was commissioned as second lieutenant in the Royal Sierra Leone Military Forces in 1963.
 He was elevated to the rank of major and given command at Moa Barracks, Kailahun.

 In 1969, Momoh became lieutenant colonel and commanding officer of the First Battalion.
 A year later, he was promoted to the rank of Colonel.

-He was appointed deputy force commander in 1971 by President Siaka Stevens, after a coup attempt by Brigadier John Bangura.
+He was appointed deputy force commander in 1971 by President Siaka Stevens, after a coup attempt by Brigadier John Amadu Bangura.
 Momoh succeeded Bangura as force commander in November 1971.

 In 1974, he was appointed minister of state with cabinet status.
 He became major-general in 1983.